 You should visit your Doctor (GP) or health care professional regularly, even when you feel well as this is an important step in staying healthy.

 Six months free and personal assistance is just a phone call away.
-Call 13 HEALTH (13 43 25 84) and request the program that is best suited to you.

 Get Healthy offers free telephone based counselling to support you to achieve a healthier lifestyle.
 Your coach will work with you to set goals relating to eating healthier, increasing exercise and personal health goals that are relevant to you.
 You can register online for a coach to call you or phone 13 HEALTH (13 43 25 84).